hobgoblina/multi-repo-gitpod/README.md

 ```
 repos:
-  - name: bookchin              # Used as the directory's name
+  - name: bookchin              # Used to name the directory that the repo is cloned into
     url: https://github.com/you-should/google-bookchin
     branch: gitpod-test-branch
 ```